ETCE-LAB/IoT-Workshop/README.md

 ```
 ## 4- Make a siren

-We will learn how to use button controlled siren with different LED transi-
+We will learn how to use button controlled siren with different LED transitions.
-tions.
 # Components and supplies:
  - Arduino
  - Buzzer